oroinc/documentation/user_guide/workflow_management.rst

   "**Button icon**","Icon used when displaying the transition button" "**Button Style**","Choose the transition button style from the dropdown."

-In the *"Button preview"* you can see how the button will look in the UI.
+In the **Button preview** you can see how the button will look in the UI.

 .. _user-guide-workflow-designer-attributes: